infoatgodreams/GoDreams-Repository/Volume 2/Current Reality/India CCIs/Child Care Institutions &amp; Aftercare InterventionsnA case of Madhya Pradesh.md

 - Launch Pad Scheme: Key Features.

-- Under the Launch Pad Scheme, Madhya Pradesh&#39;s 52 districts have been divided into 5 clusters and five divisional headquarters are being set up in Bhopal, Indore, Gwalior, Jabalpur and Sagar.
+- Under the Launch Pad Scheme, Madhya Pradesh 52 districts have been divided into 5 clusters and five divisional headquarters are being set up in Bhopal, Indore, Gwalior, Jabalpur and Sagar.
 - New opportunities for employment will be provided for the boys and girls who complete 18 years and come out of institutional supervision of the care institutions in the state.
 - Under the scheme, the District Administration will provide space to work to these youth such space for installing coffee shops, photocopying, stationery or computer typing and DTP work.